 The opposite may also be true.
-If a company takes on a lot of debt and earnings don’t outpace the debt’s cost, then shareholders may lose and stock prices may fall.
+A highly leveraged company could have high business risk.
+If earnings don’t outpace the debt’s cost, then shareholders may lose and stock prices may fall.

-Having to make high interest payments can leave companies with less cash on hand to pay for growth, which can also hurt the company and shareholders.
-And again, a high debt-to-equity ratio can limit a company’s access to borrowing more, which could limit its ability to grow.
+Having to make high debt payments can leave companies with less cash on hand to pay for growth, which can also hurt the company and shareholders.
+And a high debt-to-equity ratio can limit a company’s access to borrowing, which could limit its ability to grow.

-Debt Ratio: This looks at the total liabilities of a company in comparison to its total assets.
-On the surface, this may sound the same as the debt-to-equity ratio.
-However, the total debt ratio includes short-term assets and liabilities as part of the equation, which the debt-to-equity ratio discounts.
+This looks at the total liabilities of a company in comparison to its total assets.
+On the surface, this may sound like the debt ratio formula is the same as the debt-to-equity ratio formula.
+However, the total debt ratio formula includes short-term assets and liabilities as part of the equation, which the debt-to-equity ratio discounts.
 Also, this ratio looks specifically at how much of a company’s assets are financed with debt.

 How Businesses Use Debt-to-Equity Ratios

 Businesses pay as much attention to debt-to-equity as individual investors.
-For example, if a company is looking to take on new credit, they would likely want their debt-to-equity ratio to be favorable.
+For example, if a company wants to take on new credit, they would likely want their debt-to-equity ratio to be favorable.

 Publicly traded companies that are in the midst of repurchasing stock may also want to control their debt-to-equity ratio.
-The reason is that share buybacks are usually counted as risk, since they reduce the value of stockholder equity.
-As a result the equity side of the equation is thrown and the debt side appears bigger.
+That’s because share buybacks are usually counted as risk, since they reduce the value of stockholder equity.
+As a result the equity side of the equation looks smaller and the debt side appears bigger.

 The Limitations of Debt-to-Equity Ratios

 Debt-to-equity ratio is just one piece of the puzzle when it comes to evaluating stocks.
 Whether the ratio is high or low is not the be all and end all of whether one should invest in a company.
-A deeper dive into how a company’s finances work and how it is structured may help paint a fuller picture.
+A deeper dive into a company’s financial structure can paint a fuller picture.

-If preferred stock is included on the debt side of the equation, a company’s debt-to-equity ratio can look riskier.
+If preferred stock appears on the debt side of the equation, a company’s debt-to-equity ratio may look riskier.
 If it’s included on the equity side, the ratio can look more favorable.

-In some cases, assets and liabilities can be manipulated to produce debt-to-equity ratios that are more favorable.
+In some cases, companies can manipulate assets and liabilities to produce debt-to-equity ratios that are more favorable.
 Additionally, investors may want to keep an eye on interest rates.

 If they’re low, it can make sense for companies to borrow more, which can inflate the debt-to-equity ratio, but may not actually be an indicator of bad tidings.
 Finally, the debt-to-equity ratio does not take into account when a debt is due.
 A debt due in the near term could have an outsized effect on the debt-to-equity ratio.

-As a result of temporary imbalances like these, investors may want to compare debt-to-equity ratios from various time periods to get an idea of what a normal range for a company might be, or whether fluctuations are signaling more noteworthy movement within the company.
+As a result of temporary imbalances like these, investors may want to compare debt-to-equity ratios from various time periods to get an idea of a company’s normal wage, or whether fluctuations are signaling more noteworthy movement within the company.